 Peles Castle may be considered an important historic edifice in Romania, having a unique character and is, by its historical and artistic value, one of the most important monuments of its kind in Europe from the second half of the nineteenth century.
 It is a good place to start and visit Transylvania.

-The Hall of Honor is great, paneled in walnut, lined with bas-reliefs and statues.
+The Hall of Honor is great, panelled in walnut, lined with bas-reliefs and statues.
 The glass ceiling is mobile, operated by an electric motor or a manual system, and was an element of surprise for the guests, who could admire the blue sky on summer nights.
 It was fully completed only in 1911, under the guidance of Karel Liman.

 The Royal Library attracts many enthusiasts, especially those who appreciate rare books with leather covers and gold embossed lettering.
 Even for those less familiar with the world of books, there is an attraction: the secret door, a passageway behind a bookshelf, through which the king could find refuge in various rooms of the Castle.
-Other attractions include weapon halls, a music room, the Grand Hall or the Council Hall.
+Other attractions include weapon halls, a music room, the Grand Hall, or the Council Hall.

 8.Alba – Iulia

 Alba-Iulia is the largest city in Alba County, and it is also the place where you will find the beautiful Alba Carolina Citadel.
 So, those who choose to visit Alba-Iulia will experience a real journey through time where the local authorities have managed to revive Alba Carolina Citadel, the largest in the country and bring it to its former glory.
 A Vauban-style fortress, the most impressive of its kind in Southeast Europe, was built between 1716 and 1735.